-This case is Kazakhstan's latest attempt to thwart the SCC Award and disregard the rule of law.
-Instead of suing the Statis, however, Kazakhstan has sued US investors-i.e., Argentem-whose only purported "misdeed" was buying publicly-traded secured-loan notes ("Notes") issued by Tristan Oil Ltd. ("Tristan"), a Statis-affiliated entity.
-As described below, Argentem, and other noteholders who purchased the Notes ("Noteholders"), have a contractual right to a portion of the Award proceeds pursuant to the sharing agreement entered into in 2012 by the Noteholders, the Statis, and Tristan.
-Subsequently, Argentem financed a portion of the Statis' litigation expenses.
-According to Kazakhstan, this contractual agreement and subsequent funding assistance to confirm the Award equates to conspiring to commit fraud, aiding and abetting wrongful conduct, and unlawful means conspiracy under English law.
+This case is Kazakhstan's latest attempt to thwart the SCC Award.
+Instead of suing the Statis, however, Kazakhstan has sued US investors-i.e., Argentem-whose only purported "misdeed" was buying publicly-traded secured-loan notes ("Notes") issued by Tristan Oil Ltd. ("Tristan"), a Statis-affiliated entity, and secured by the SCC Award.
+As described below, Argentem, and other noteholders who purchased the Notes ("Noteholders"), have a contractual right to a portion of the Award proceeds pursuant to a 2012 agreement entered into by the Noteholders, the Statis, and Tristan.
+Subsequently, to protect that investment, Argentem financed a portion of the Statis' litigation expenses.
+According to Kazakhstan, this agreement and funding equates to conspiring to commit fraud, aiding and abetting wrongful conduct, and unlawful means conspiracy under English law.
 On that basis, Kazakhstan claims that Argentem should pay its litigation expenses and other undefined "damages" arising from the SCC arbitration and the enforcement proceedings.

-Kazakhstan's claims should be dismissed for at least three independent reasons:

-(1) Kazakhstan fails to sufficiently plead its derivative claims; (2) Argentem cannot be held liable for unlawful means conspiracy under English Law; and (3) even if Kazakhstan's claims could pass muster, Kazakhstan's claims are barred by the Noerr-Pennington doctrine.
+These claims have no basis in the facts as pled - even on this third attempt - or in the law.
+Accordingly, all of Kazakhstan's claims should be dismissed, with prejudice, for at least three independent reasons: (1) Kazakhstan fails to sufficiently plead its derivative claims; (2) Argentem cannot be held liable for unlawful means conspiracy under English Law; and (3) even if Kazakhstan's claims could pass muster, Kazakhstan's claims are barred by the Noerr-Pennington doctrine.

 First, Kazakhstan fails to sufficiently plead its derivative claims for conspiracy to commit fraud and aiding and abetting unlawful conduct.
 Under New York law, both claims require Kazakhstan to demonstrate an underlying fraud, which Kazakhstan cannot do.
 The fraud allegations underpinning Kazakhstan's claims are precluded as a collateral attack on the SCC Award.
-These same fraud allegations are precluded under the collateral estoppel doctrine because those fraud issues have been fully and fairly litigated (and rejected) in the Swedish Courts, the D.C.
+These same fraud allegations are precluded under the collateral estoppel doctrine because they have been fully and fairly litigated (and rejected) in the Swedish Courts, the D.C.
 Court, and other courts.
-And even if the fraud issue here were not precluded, Kazakhstan cannot demonstrate an underlying fraud because Kazakhstan cannot show that it relied on any alleged material misrepresentation by the Statis.
+And even if the fraud issue here were not barred, Kazakhstan cannot demonstrate an underlying fraud because it cannot show that it relied on any alleged material misrepresentation by the Statis.

-Even if Kazakhstan could establish an underlying fraud, Kazakhstan's derivative claims fail because Kazakhstan cannot satisfy the claims' other elements.
-For example, Kazakhstan's allegation that Argentem entered into an agreement with other noteholders and the Statis for the legitimate purpose of recovering their investment on defaulted notes is insufficient to establish conspiracy liability.
+Nor can Kazakhstan establish the elements required for aiding-and-abetting or conspiracy liability.
+For example, to prove a conspiracy claim, Kazakhstan must show that Argentem's actions had no legitimate purpose.
+But the allegations only show that Argentem entered into an agreement with other noteholders and the Statis for the legitimate purpose of recovering their investment on defaulted notes.
 Moreover, Kazakhstan's bald allegations of Argentem's knowledge fail to show that Argentem had "actual knowledge" of the Statis' alleged misrepresentations, as required to establish aiding and abetting liability.
-For all of these reasons, the Court should dismiss Kazakhstan's conspiracy and aiding and abetting claims.

-Second, Kazakhstan's claim for "Unlawful Means Conspiracy" under English law fails because this Court should not apply English law under a choice-of-law analysis.
+Second, Kazakhstan's claim for "Unlawful Means Conspiracy" under English law fails because this Court should not apply English law.
 A conflict exists between New York and English law because English law allows a freestanding claim for conspiracy and New York law does not.
 Under New York choice-of-law rules, New York law governs the current dispute because New York, as the location of the alleged tortious acts, has the greater interest in the matter.
-As such, Kazakhstan's attempt to avail itself of English law in a manner that is inconsistent with New York law warrants dismissal.
+As such, Kazakhstan's attempt to avail itself of English law fails and the claim should be dismissed.

-Finally, Kazakhstan's claims are barred by the Noerr-Pennington doctrine, which protects defendants from tort claims that arise out of defendants' First Amendment right to petition the government.
+Finally, all of Kazakhstan's claims are barred by the Noerr-Pennington doctrine, which protects defendants from tort claims that arise out of defendants' First Amendment right to petition the government.
 Because all of Kazakhstan's claims arise out of Argentem's activities relating to its right to petition the Swedish, U.S., and other governments to enforce the Award, Kazakhstan's claims must be dismissed.